To Clean or Not to Clean – The Official Case Study of List Cleaning

-We are an email service provider – and like most service providers, we charge by the number of contacts you have in your account.
+And like most service providers, we charge by the number of contacts you have in your account.

-We get many new users looking to switch from their current providers due to low open rates or low engagement, EXPECTING that we’ll do a better job solely based on our reputation.
+We get many new users looking to switch from their current providers due to low open rates or low engagement, expecting that we’ll do a better job solely based on our reputation.

-While we love to welcome new users to the Sendlane family, we keep our reputation top notch by doing things a specific way.
+While we love to welcome new users to the Sendlane family, we keep our reputation top notch by doing things a very specific way.

-When a new user comes to us looking to import a list of subscribers into their Sendlane account, the first question we ask that potential client is:
+For example, when a new user comes to us looking to import a list of subscribers into their Sendlane account, the first question we ask that potential client is:

 To keep things anonymous, we’ll call this client, “John.”